br3ndonland/fastenv/docs/cloud-object-storage.md

     3. _Calculate a signature_.
 This step is basically the same as for query string auth.
 A signing key is derived with HMAC, and then used with the string to sign for another round of HMAC to calculate the signature.
     4. _Add the signature to the HTTP request_.
 For `POST` uploads, the signature is provided with other required information as form data, rather than as URL query parameters.
 An advantage of this approach is that it can also be used for browser-based uploads, because the form data can be used to populate the fields of an HTML web form.
 There is some overlap between items in the `POST` policy and fields in the form data, but they are not exactly the same.

-    The S3 API does also support [uploads with HTTP `PUT` requests](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html). fastenv does not use `PUT` requests at this time, but they could be considered in the future.

     Backblaze uploads with `POST` are different, though there are [good reasons](https://www.backblaze.com/blog/design-thinking-b2-apis-the-hidden-costs-of-s3-compatibility/) for that (helps keep costs low). fastenv includes an implementation of the Backblaze B2 `POST` upload process.

-    The upload method uploads source contents to an object storage bucket, selecting the appropriate upload strategy based on the cloud platform being used.

     #### List